-This budget describes services provided by the Office of the Clerk of Circuit Court & County Comptroller (Clerk & Comptroller) in support of the Pasco County Board of County Commissioners (BCC) and the Sixth Judicial Circuit Court for the period October 1, 2015, through September 30, 2016.
+This budget describes services provided by the Office of the Clerk of Circuit Court & County Comptroller (Clerk & Comptroller) in support of the Pasco County Board of County Commissioners (BCC) and the Sixth Judicial Circuit Court for the period October 1, 2016, through September 30, 2017.
 The Clerk & Comptroller provides essential services to the public, the justice system, the BCC, the County Administrator, the County Attorney, County departments, outside auditors, and to state, federal, and regulatory agencies.
 The Clerk & Comptroller, pursuant to the Constitution of the State of Florida (Appendix A) and Florida Statutes (Appendix B), serves as Clerk of the Circuit Court, Clerk of the County Court, ex-officio Clerk to the Board of County County Recorder, and custodian of all county funds.

-The Office of the Clerk & Comptroller contains nine divisions, comprised of four business operations and five supportive functional areas.
-The Chief Operations Officer leads the business operations divisions of Criminal Courts, Civil Courts, and Records, and the operation support divisions of Strategic Enterprise and Information Technology.
-The Chief Administrative Officer leads the support divisions of Human Resources and Budget and the business operations division of Financial Services.
-The Division of Inspector General is the fifth support division, and reports directly to the Clerk & Comptroller.
-The Organizational Chart on page 17 provides more detailed information.
+The Office of the Clerk & Comptroller contains eight departments, comprised of four business operations and four supportive functional areas.
+The Chief Operations Officer leads the business operations departments of Criminal Courts, Civil Courts, and Records, and the operation support department of Information Technology.
+The Chief Administrative Officer leads the support departments of Human Resources and Budget and the business operations departments of Financial Services.
+The Department of Inspector General is the fourth support department, and reports directly to the Clerk & Comptroller.
+The Organizational Chart on page 19 provides more detailed information.